-Looking to plan a cruise in 2012?
+Looking to plan a cruise?
 With so many new ports, destinations and ships every year, the process can be overwhelming.
-Whether you’re a seasoned cruiser or embarking for the first time, our selection of the hottest cruises and destinations in 2012 will help you plan your next adventure.
+Whether you’re a seasoned cruiser or embarking for the first time, our selection of the hottest cruises and destinations will help you plan your next adventure.

 For a look inside some of the biggest and baddest ships on the high seas, check out our Super Cruise Ship photos.